What You Need To Know About the EU MDR & The Authorised Representative

 Two new EU Regulations entered into force on 26th May 2017.
 Regulation (EU) 2017/745 on medical devices (MDR) and Regulation (EU) 2017/746 on in-vitro diagnostics (IVDR) replace the current three Directives, which have been in place since the early 1990s.
-There is a transition period for the implementation of the various elements of the new regulations, with MDR becoming fully operational in May 2020 the IVDR in May 2022.
+There is a transition period for the implementation of the various elements of the new regulations, with MDR becoming fully operational in May 2020 and the IVDR in May 2022.

 In this second article in our series, we look in more detail at the role of Authorised Representative required for manufacturers based outside of Europe.
 It was established in the Directives to act as a contact point within Europe who could act on behalf of the manufacturer.
-The scope of the role of Authorised Representative has been expanded under EUDR compared to previously, and details may be found in Articles 11 and 12 of Regulation (EU) 2017/745.
+The scope of the role of Authorised Representative has been expanded under EU MDR compared to previously, and details may be found in Articles 11 and 12 of Regulation (EU) 2017/745.

-What is an Authorised Representative?
+What Is An EU Authorised Representative?

-The authorised representative is defined as ‘any natural or legal person established within the Union who has received and accepted a written mandate from a manufacturer, located outside the Union, to act on the manufacturer’s behalf in relation to specified tasks with regard to the latter’s obligations’ under the Regulation.
+‘any natural or legal person established within the Union who has received and accepted a written mandate from a manufacturer, located outside the Union, to act on the manufacturer’s behalf in relation to specified tasks with regard to the latter’s obligations’ under the Regulation.

 The manufacturer must be based outside of the EU and there is a new requirement for there to be a written mandate to define the designation of authorised representative and for this to be signed and accepted by both manufacturer and authorised representative.

-The authorised representative must
+The authorised representative must: